poohcom1/twitter-art-tags/TOS.md

 #### 8. Contact Information

 If you have any questions or concerns about these terms, please open an issue on our [GitHub repository](https://github.com/poohcom1/twitter-art-tags/issues).

+#### 9. No Affiliation with Twitter

+This userscript is not affiliated with, endorsed, or sponsored by X/Twitter.
+It is an independent project created by poohcom1.